Programmatic SEO vs AI-Driven SEO: Why Templates Won't Build Authority

 A widening gap between a shallow template page and a rich editorial article, with informational search queries floating in the space between them

 This is where most ecommerce brands hit a wall.
 The transactional queries are competitive and increasingly dominated by marketplaces with deep pockets and deeper catalogues.
 The informational queries, where a smaller brand can genuinely win, require content that cannot be templated.
-And producing that content at the cadence organic growth requires is the part that breaks down.
+Producing that content at the cadence organic growth requires is the part that breaks down.

 What AI-driven SEO looks like when it is done properly